 We employ several quantitative criteria to assess the performance of our NEOs.
-Our objectives include achieving the EPS target, achieving favorable TSR relative to our peers, managing our costs per customer, customer satisfaction, our response time to natural gas emergency calls, and reliability of service.
-The charts below illustrate the relationship between our 2020 financial performance targets and our actual performance.
+Our objectives include achieving the EPS target, achieving favorable TSR relative to our peers, managing our costs per customer, customer satisfaction, our response time to natural gas emergency calls, reliability of service, and business development.
+The charts below illustrate the relationship between our 2021 financial performance targets and our actual performance.